-Note: It is important to check with the veterinary authorities of Mexico make sure they do not have additional export requirements (some countries require testing for birds to leave the country, even though it is not required by the U.S. when entering).
+Note: It is important to check with the veterinary authorities of the country you are leaving to make sure they don't have additional export requirements (some countries require testing for birds to leave the country, even though it isn't required by the U.S. when entering).
 The veterinarian issuing the health certificate should be your contact for any local government requirements.